“I explore at how we find beauty, value and purpose in things that are old or discarded.” - the artist

 Q: What inspires your subject matter?

-Q: Can you describe your creative process?
+Q: Can you describe the materials you use and your creative process?

 Q: What do you hope for viewers to take away from your art?